SNOMED-Documents/snomed-editorial-guide/concepts-representing-a-substance-or-its-modifications.md

   * Between a glycan and its glycoconjugate.
     * For example, 259289005 |Trimethylene glycol (substance)| is not a modification of 52086008 |Glycol (substance)|.
-  * To genetic engineering process variations (e.g. Somatropin(epr), Somatropin(rbe), or Somatropin(rmc) as SNOMED CT does not generally differentiate substances based on production process.
+  * To genetic engineering process variations (e.g., Somatropin(epr), Somatropin(rbe), or Somatropin(rmc)), as SNOMED CT does not generally differentiate substances based on production process.
   * Between a chemical element and its salt.
     * For example, 387307005 |Calcium carbonate (substance)| is not a modification of |Calcium (substance)|.